Brecknockshire: Breconshire County Council

-Legacy
+Abolition

 The administrative county of Brecknock was abolished in 1974 by the Local Government Act 1972.
-The bulk of its area passed to the newly formed Powys, where it became the Brecknock District, one of three districts.
-At the same time the parishes of Penderyn and Vaynor went instead to the Cynon Valley and Merthyr Tydfil districts in Mid Glamorgan, whilst the urban district of Brynmawr and the parish of Llanelly from Crickhowell Rural District became part of Blaenau Gwent.
+The bulk of its area passed to the new county of Powys, where it became the Brecknock District, one of three districts.
+Along Brecknockshire's southern boundary there were four communities that did not become part of Powys under the 1974 reforms: Penderyn went to the Cynon Valley district of Mid Glamorgan, Vaynor went to Merthyr Tydfil district of Mid Glamorgan, and Brynmawr and Llanelly both went to Blaenau Gwent.

 In 1996 a further reorganisation of local government took place in Wales, and Powys became a unitary authority.
 Powys County Council established a Brecknockshire "shire committee" consisting of councillors elected for electoral divisions within the former Borough of Brecknock.
 According to the 2001 census the area covered by the shire committee had a population of 42,075.
 The county council abolished its shire committees in 2018.

 Culture and community

 The Brecknockshire Agricultural Society, established in 1755, is the oldest continuous such society in Great Britain.
 The society organises the Brecon County Show, held annually on the 1st Saturday in August at The Showground, Watton, Brecon.

 Brecknock Young Farmers has 13 clubs throughout the county.
 It is affiliated to the National Federation of Young Farmers Clubs.

 Brecknock Society and Museum Friends (Welsh: Cymdeithas Brycheiniog a Chyfeillion yr Amgueddfa), found in 1928, is a historical society that promotes "the study and understanding of the Archaeology, History, Geology, Natural History, the Arts and Literature of Wales, especially the historic county of Brecknock."
 The organization has published the historical journal Brycheiniog since 1955.
 It is closely associated with funding and running the Y Gaer.

 The Brecon Jazz Festival has been held annually since 1984.
 Normally staged in early August, it has played host to a range of jazz musicians from across the world.
 A Brecon Fringe Festival organises alternative free music in pubs, hotels, galleries and cafes in the town.

 Hay-on-Wye is a destination for bibliophiles in the United Kingdom, with two dozen bookshops, many selling specialist and second-hand books.
 Richard Booth opened his first shop there in 1962, and by the 1970s Hay had gained the nickname "The Town of Books".

 The Hay Festival of Literature and the Arts is a major event in the British cultural calendar.
 Devised by Norman, Rhoda and Peter Florence in 1988, the festival runs for ten days from May to June.
 It was described by Bill Clinton in 2001 as "The Woodstock of the mind".